toby1984/LittleFuzz/README.md

 2. Check if there's a fuzzing rule matching the property's type.
 If it does, use that rule.
 3. Throw a `RuntimeException` complaining that no rule for a property could be found.

 You can change this via the `setRuleResolver(IRuleResolver)` method.
+If you need to fuzz values for a lot of different types, check out `RecursiveRuleResolver` that will automatically instantiate POJO classes and recursively fuzz them.

 Finally, you're ready to fuzz an object: